tz-shuhag/pdftools/README.md

 ## Known Limitations and Testing

-- **In-Browser Processing Constraints:** PDFMerge runs directly in your browser, using client-side resources.
+- **In-Browser Processing Constraints:** PDFTools runs directly in your browser, using client-side resources.
 This approach guarantees data privacy and eliminates the need for server-side data transfer.
 However, it does limit performance to what your device and browser can handle.
 This is particularly noticeable with large image files.
 Image files are restricted to a maximum size of 50MB due to potential performance issues during resizing with the HTML5 FileReader method.
-For larger images, it's advisable to use external tools to reduce their size and resolution before using them with the PDFMerge application.
+For larger images, it's advisable to use external tools to reduce their size and resolution before using them with the PDFTools application.
 In testing [Google Chrome](https://www.google.com.au/chrome/) was able to handle larger files sizes and also larger lists of files at once better than Firefox.
 Firefox on occassion would hang and timeout on the same file lists which Chrome could process.

 ## Credits and Third-Party Licensing
 - **[PDF-LIB.js](https://pdf-lib.js.org/)** by Andrew-Dillon | [MIT License](https://opensource.org/licenses/MIT)